-If the decedent's estate exceeds \$2 million, a Washington State estate tax return is required to be filed.
+If the decedent's estate exceeds \$2 million, a Washington State estate tax return may be required.
 Similar to the federal return, if a Washington return is required, it must be filed within nine months from the date of the decedent's death.